 - The writing and language portion will use vocabulary words in a variety of contexts and will ask students to analyze how specific words enhance sentence meanings.

 - The math section will be updated, using areas of math most important to college and career readiness (especially algebra).
 A real-world approach will be used in creating questions.
-Find a math tutor near you!
+Find a professional math tutor near you!

 - No more penalty for wrong answers!